-This light comes on when the StabiliTrak/ Electronic Stability Control (ESC) system is turned off.
+This light comes on when the StabiliTrak/Electronic Stability Control (ESC) system is turned off.
 If StabiliTrak/ESC is off, the Traction Control System (TCS) is also off.
-To turn ESC off and on, see Traction Control/ Electronic Stability Control ⇒ 142.

-If ESC and TCS are off, the systems do not assist in controlling the vehicle.
-Adjust driving accordingly.
+If the StabiliTrak/ESC and TCS are off, the system does not assist in controlling the vehicle.
+Turn on the